 The Book Industry Communication (BIC) was created by the Booksellers Association, British Library, Library Association, and Publishers Association to foster standards within the book trade.
 BIC oversees bar codes and EDI standards, among other activities.

-Book Industry Communication (BIC) is a set of standards for exchanging information about books and publishing between different organizations.
-It is maintained by the Book Industry Study Group (BISG) and is used by publishers, booksellers, libraries, and others involved in the book industry.
+Book Industry Communication (BIC) is a set of standards for exchanging information regarding books and publishing between different organizations.
+Maintained by BISG, these standards are utilized by publishers, booksellers, libraries, and all those involved with the bookselling/publishing industries.

-BIC has been around since the early 1990s and was originally designed to help booksellers order books from publishers.
-It has since been expanded to include other information such as book metadata and cover images.
-BIC is based on a set of international standards, such as ISO 2146 (International Standard Book Number) and ISO 639 (Language Codes), which makes it easier for different organizations to exchange information.
+BIC has been around since the early 1990s and was initially intended to assist booksellers when ordering books from publishers.
+Over time, it has grown beyond this original purpose to encompass other information, such as book metadata and cover images.
+BIC uses international standards like ISO 2146 (International Standard Book Number) and ISO 639 (Language Codes), making exchange easier between organizations.

-BIC is an important part of the book industry, and is used by many different organizations to exchange information about books.
+BIC is an integral component of the book industry and is used by various organizations to share information regarding books.

-BIC is important because it helps to ensure that everyone is on the same page and that the book is being published according to the author’s vision.
-It also helps to avoid misunderstandings and miscommunications that can delay or even prevent a book from being published.
+The BIC is essential because it helps ensure everyone is on the same page and publishing a book according to the author’s vision while eliminating miscommunications that might delay or prevent the publication of the said book.